Laboratory Sciences Major BSCLS

 Department of Biological and Allied Health Sciences

-Completion of this program will result in a BS in Clinical Laboratory Sciences with a concentration in cytotechnology, medical technology or toxicology awarded jointly by Fairleigh Dickinson University and the Rutgers School of Health Related Professions (Rutgers-SHRP).
+Completion of this program will result in a BS in Clinical Laboratory Sciences with a concentration in laboratory science or medical technology awarded jointly by Fairleigh Dickinson University and the Rutgers School of Health Related Professions (Rutgers-SHRP).
 Students will complete 96 credits during their first three years at Fairleigh Dickinson University.
 They then must apply for acceptance to the professional component at Rutgers-SHRP.

 Admission to the clinical courses at Rutgers-SHRP requires a separate application, usually in the junior year.
 Consult the allied health adviser for application details and time lines.
 Admissions decisions for the clinical program are made in accordance with criteria, policies and procedures established by a joint Committee on Admissions, and Academic Status for the degree program and cannot be guaranteed by FDU.
 Students admitted to the clinical program must maintain a minimum grade point ratio of 3.0 in their remaining prerequisite courses at FDU subsequent to admission.

 Medical laboratory scientists use sophisticated instruments and biochemical, microscopic, molecular and immunological techniques to analyze medical specimens.
 They provide essential information to physicians about the presence, extent or absence of disease, as well as the effectiveness of treatment.
 They also apply their biomedical expertise in many areas such as cancer research, stem cell and organ transplantation and infections and genetic disease testing.